Final-year student, Bachelor of Business in Accounting and Economics

 Advice for other students

 “Be willing to break out of the mould, and to change the way you think and the way you learn.
 I know all too well that it’s not easy to change how you think, especially when you come to university after years in employment.
+And if you find that you’re struggling, there are so many ways to get assistance.
 Stay humble, stay teachable and don’t forget to smile because life is beautiful.”

 David says he would highly recommend AUT’s business and economics programmes.